The History of ham-com

 The Plano Centre was a great venue with the room and features we always wanted.
 Smaller that the ACC but comfortable and affordable.
 The Ham-Com Directors kept an eye out for a larger venue based on vendors and attendees input, we all wanted to see the event grow in a positive manner.

 After visiting many venues and talking with their staffs and many Convention and Visitor Bureau groups we decided it was time, so the Ham-Com Directors announced the 2015 Ham-Com would be moving to the Irving Convention Center to help accommodate its continual attendance growth and to provide 1st class facilities to exhibitors and visitors.
+In 2018, we moved back to the Plano Event Center for the 40th Anniversary to bring back the sought after outdoor flea market!

 Ham-Com has always been a volunteer effort, and that is its greatest strength.
 Thanks to the original volunteers and those who've kept it going, Ham-Com has grown through a quarter century to the position it holds today.
 The crew lineup has changed as life for each has changed, but new hams with the same vision and desire have stepped up to give the essential element to make it work: their time.